The World/Inferno Friendship Society

+Terricloth died on May 12th 2021, effectively ending the band Terricloth's sister Lisa Ventantonio and band cofounder Scott Hollingsworth founded The Jack Terricloth Foundation in 2022 that have produced multiple events and media, including the tribute album Endless Possibilities: A Tribute to Jack Terricloth (featuring artists and collaborators such as Will Wood, Worriers, The Slackers, My Favorite, Ted Leo, The Bouncing Souls, Catbite, Jeff Rosenstock, and more) since his passing.
+Surviving members of the Inferno's 'Heritage Lineup' (spanning 2001-2005) have since formed and recorded under the name Just the Best Party.

 Hallowmas

 The World/Inferno Friendship Society's annual Halloween show, Hallowmas, was its most-anticipated performance of the year.
 The event was known for its elaborate planning and surprises.
 Past Hallowmases have included a burning effigy of Mr. Terricloth constructed and set alight by a large, caustic cat; an ethereal string quartet performing throughout the evening in the rear of the hall; circus performances and fire breathing by the Odd Child Uprising troupe and a cadaverous marching band materializing on stage for the finale, "Pumpkin Time".
 The song (performed only at Hallowmas shows) includes street rallies, and references The Great Pumpkin from the Peanuts comic strip.